 What is the difference between buffered parking mode and motion detection?

 Motion Detection: When activated, the camera will start recording if there is movement in front of the camera.
-Once the camera does not detect movement for 60 seconds, it stops recording and returns to “Motion Detection” mode.
+Once the camera does not detect movement for 60 seconds, it stops recording and returns to the “Motion Detection” mode.
 The camera will record again in the time of detecting a new movement.